jeffmer/JeffsBangleAppsDev/apps/multiclock/README.md

 # Multiclock

 This is a clock app that supports multiple clock faces.
 The user can switch between faces while retaining widget state which makes the switch fast and preserves state such as bluetooth connections.
-Currently there are three clock faces as shown below:
+Currently there are four clock faces as shown below:

 ### Analog Clock Face
 ![](anaface.jpg)